 So you might say “who cares, we are camping!”.
 However don’t forget the importance of being able to call 911 in an emergency or get severe weather alerts.
 Also, if your family wants to know you arrived safely, you might not be able to contact them from within the park.
 In my opinion those are the downsides of this park.
 Well maybe one other; oddly they want $5.00 to use their dump station.
 It’s obviously not a deal breaker, we’ve just never seen this at a state park before.
 Maybe this is the standard operating procedure for state parks in Oklahoma.

 Just so you are aware, finding the camp office was a pain because their maps are not accurate.
 It would be nice if they revised them.
-The road to the camp area (ash lane) is directly accross from the camp office but on the map it looks like you would need to drive another quarter of a mile to get to it.
+The road to the camp area (ash lane) is directly across from the camp office but on the map it looks like you would need to drive another quarter of a mile to get to it.
 There is also a lot of construction happening in that area.
-Things are just not well marked.
+The park staff hasn’t marked the roads well at all.

 So enough about all of that, let’s talk about the park itself:

-This is another park that was created by the Conservation Corps in the 1930s.
-This project was part of the “new deal” designed as a recovery effort aimed at the Great Depression.
+The Conservation Corps created this park in the 1930s as part of the New Deal, a recovery program designed to combat the Great Depression.
 Most of the original CC work is still standing, and in pretty good shape for its age.
 Robbers Cave got its name from the ability to shelter fugitives.
 Some of the more infamous include Jesse James, the Dalton Gang, the Youngers, and the Rufus Black Gang.
 If you hike the trails, this will make perfect sense.

 Eva

 Eva and I took one of the trails (Coon Creek) and OMG what a rough trail; even for a one year old German Shepherd.
-One would think that the trails could be maintained better or at least marked better.
-I think the lower part of the Coon Creek trail is basically a trail cut by rain washout.
+“You would expect the park staff to maintain the trails better or at least mark them more clearly.
+The lower part of the Coon Creek Trail looks like rain washed it out and created a path.
 About an hour into our hike I decided we’d better turn around as I didn’t want to be the main story on the news that night.
-Plus I knew without cell coverage there would be no way to alert someone that I was lost somewhere in the 8000 acres.
+Plus, without cell coverage, I couldn’t alert anyone while I wandered lost somewhere in the 8,000 acres.

 If I didn’t have a travel trailer I wouldn’t think twice about renting one of their cabins.
 All of them are in beautiful locations and they look well maintained.

 The park also has a very large pool, a store, and there are a couple playgrounds throughout the campground.
-Unfortunately the parking area near the pool and store seems to be impacted by some construction of a new building taking place.
+Unfortunately, their construction is affecting the parking area near the pool and store while building a new structure.

 Robbers Cave Cabins